-Performance Metrics: Measures of meaningful performance for program success are as follows:

-Recruiting two students from under-represented minorities: Program is considered “Success” when full recruitment goal is achieved. , “Caution” is noted for the program when one student has been successfully recruited.
-The program will receive a “Failure” mark no students are successfully recruited.

-Visiting minority students who follow-on through a student relationship to a DHS CoE who then successfully graduate and enters into employment with the HSE.
-Program is considered “Success” when one student takes this path over the duration of the ADAC MSI program.

-Outcomes/output: Coached, mentored and professionally developed students from under-represented minorities enter DHS enterprise workforce.
+Key Stakeholder Engagement.

-Key Stakeholder Engagement Plan: Students from under-represented minorities will be invited to join other ADAC fellows taking part in the summer internship program in a scheduled summer ADAC “Customer’s and Partner’s” Roundtable as a mentoring and professional development opportunity.

-Project Champion: While not designated as Project Champion, DHS S&T UP Education POC reviews the progress of ADAC’s education program on an approximately quarterly basis.
+Students from under-represented minorities will be invited to join other ADAC fellows taking part in the summer internship program in a scheduled summer ADAC “Customer’s and Partner’s” Roundtable as a mentoring and professional development opportunity.
+While not designated as Project Champion, DHS S&T UP Education POC reviews the progress of ADAC’s education program on an approximately quarterly basis.